 * Funicular to Gubalowka Mountain (subject to confirmation on the spot; service depends on the weather and technical conditions)

 Day 7 Friday – Zakopane – Wadowice – Wroclaw

 After breakfast, you will depart from Zakopane and head north-west to Wadowice – the town where Pope John Paul II was born.
 You will visit the Pope’s family home, later converted into a museum.
 From young Karol’s bedroom window you will see the clock with a well-known sign: “Time flies, eternity awaits”.
-Then, you will enter the Basilica of Wadowice where Karol Wojtyla was baptised.
+Then, you will enter the Basilica of Wadowice where Karol Wojtyla was baptized.
 Inside, you will see a stone font where he prayed when he visited Poland in 1979 for the first time as the Pope.
 You will have lunch at a local restaurant.

 Next, you will move on to Wroclaw, also called “Venice of the North”.
 It is the capital of Lower Silesia region and one of the oldest Polish cities.
 Beautifully located at the Odra River, the city has plenty of islands connected with the mainland by countless bridges.
 Wroclaw Old Town, with its splendid Town Hall is a treasure of urban Gothic-Renaissance architecture in Poland.

 Overnight in Wroclaw.

 After breakfast, you will pay a visit to the Raclawice Panorama – a painting portraying the battle of Raclawice of April 4th, 1794 in which the Polish insurrectionist army led by Tadeusz Kosciuszko fought the Russian troops.
 The painting is arranged along the interior walls of a rotunda as one unbroken circle and viewed from an elevated central balcony.

 Afterward, you will depart from Wroclaw and go to Poznan, where dinner at your hotel will be waiting for you.